vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 {% endraw %}</pre>
 </div>

-Notice that this query returns 1349 documents while the `range` search from previous example returned 1352 documents.
+Notice that this query returns 1,349 documents while the `range` search from previous example returned 1,352 documents.
 This is due to the `not` filter.

 The range search with `hitLimit` can be used for cases where one wants to select efficiently *top-k* of a single valued numeric `attribute` with `fast-search`.
-Some use cases which can be efficiently implemented with it:
+Some use cases which can be efficiently implemented by using it:

 - Run ranking computations over the most recent documents using a long to represent a timestamp (e.g, using Unix epoch).
-- Compute personalization tensor expressions over pre-selected content, e.g using popularity.
+- Compute personalization tensor expressions over query time selected documents, e.g using popularity.
 - Optimize [sorting](../reference/sorting.html) queries, instead of sorting a large result, find the smallest or largest values quickly by using range search with `hitLimit`.

 Do note that any other query or filter terms in the query are applied after having found the top-k documents, hence, an aggressive filter removing many documents might end up recalling 0 documents.

-This behaviour is illustrated with this query:
+This behavior is illustrated with this query:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>